peachbastard/chronicles-of-champlaron-backup/Party/Austyr Anemoi.md

 > **Class:** Monk
 > **Subclass:** N/A
 >
-> - Austyr is the daughter of the Duke
+> - Daughter of the Duke
-> - Fun-loving, carefree, priveledged
+> - Fun-loving, whimsical, privileged
+> - Trained since early childhood as a guardian for the ducal family and [[Poppleton]]
+> -